 Kentucky Senate passes bill banning abortions after 15 weeks

 FRANKFORT, Ky.
-(AP/WYMT) - Kentucky lawmakers have taken another step toward banning abortions after 15 weeks of pregnancy.
+(AP) - Kentucky lawmakers have taken another step toward banning abortions after 15 weeks of pregnancy.

 The bill won Senate passage Wednesday with lawmakers casting an eye toward a looming U.S. Supreme Court decision on abortion rights.